phoexer/bce/README.md

    6. AWS_SECRET_ACCESS_KEY
    7. CORS_ORIGIN_WHITELIST

-7. Once you are done you should be ready to deploy ad create a default user
+7. Once you are done you should be ready to deploy and create a default user
    ```
        zappa deploy
        zappa migrate